Best power banks of 2018: The top USB portable chargers for your phone

 Most portable power bank

-Xiaomi is known for producing high quality products and selling them at an affordable price.
+Xiaomi is known for producing high-quality products and selling them at an affordable price.
 The 10,000mAh Mi Power Bank Pro is a prime example of that approach, hitting all the marks to make it our top pick for the most portable power bank overall.
-With its high efficiency, premium design, and street price of $16, it’s hard to beat.
-Pick one or two of these up, throw them in your bag and suitcase, and forget having to worry about running out of battery power while on the road.
+With its high efficiency, premium design, and street price of $28, it’s hard to beat.
+Pick up one or two of these, throw them in your bag and suitcase, and forget having to worry about running out of battery power while on the road.
+(Read our full review.)

 Best power bank for road warriors

-The DBPower Q100 Portable Energy Storage Battery isn’t for those who just frequently travel, that’s where the Tronsmart Presto PBT10 excels.
-Instead, the Q100 is for those who frequently travel and find themselves in areas without easy access to power in general.
-The Q100 has an AC outlet, two USB ports, and charges in a scant 3.5 hours for a device with a 26,400mAh battery.
+The DBPower 26,400mAh Laptop Power Bank isn’t for those who just frequently travel, that’s where the Tronsmart Presto PBT10 excels.
+Instead, the DBPower 26,400mAh is for those who frequently travel and find themselves in areas without easy access to power in general.
+It has an AC outlet, two USB ports, and charges in a scant 3.5 hours.
+(Read our full review.)

 Best USB-C power bank